alexsmithfanning/firefox-portable-autohotkey/README.md

 | Firefox Beta | https://download.mozilla.org/?product=firefox-beta-latest&os=win64&lang=en-US |
 | Firefox Devloper Edition | https://download.mozilla.org/?product=firefox-aurora-latest-ssl&os=win64&lang=en-US |

+Changing the download URL is done by changeing the `FirefoxDownloadURL` variable to one of the links above, or to one of your choice.
+In the future you should be able to input a link via a dialog, but this will do for now.

 **The README.md is not yet finished, mind you!**